AndersRose/Instagram-Downloader-Selenium/README.md

-# Instagram Downloader using Selenium
+# Instagram Downloader with Selenium
 ## An instagram photo downloader that mimics human interactions to avoid ban.

 ---